AlexMG99/RainbowNeko-Engine/docs/index.md

  * Panel Inspector: Shows information about that GameObject selected in the panel Hierarchy.
  * Panel Console: Prints Assimp Logs and Normal Logs
  * Panel Assets: Loads the floders and resources that are inside the Library folder.

+ To give the user more interaction with the Engine, all the panels composition is made using the docking sistem which let the user change the panels organizationa, as he she wishes.

 ### Assets Panel